martynas199/EliteBooker-frontend/ADMIN_NAVIGATION_REORGANIZATION.md

 **File**: `src/admin/pages/StripeConnect.jsx`

 - **Dedicated page** for Stripe Connect account management
-- **Conditional display**: Shows settings if admin is linked to a beautician
+- **Conditional display**: Shows settings if admin is linked to a specialist
 - **Helper message**: If not linked, displays instructions to get linked via Admin Links page
 - **Clean separation**: Removes Stripe settings clutter from the general Settings page